wt121/wt121.github.io/_pages/teaching-material.md

 toc: true
 toc_label: "Topics"
 ---

-Hi everyone, here are some of the tips that I have found helpful and I will continually add to them.
+Here is my first blog post of some of the tips that I have found helpful and I will continually add to them.
+If you would like to submit your own blog post feel free to check out the "Submit a Blog Post" section for more details.

-1. So far is speaking through the nose by focusing sound production through there.
+1. I have found it helpful to speak through the nose by focusing sound production through there.

 2. Thinking to myself positively and creating confidence.